Robert Van Pelt

-Robert Van Pelt (September 9, 1897 – April 27, 1988) was a Nebraska attorney and served as a United States district judge of the United States District Court for the District of Nebraska.
+Robert Van Pelt (September 9, 1897 – April 27, 1988) was an American attorney and served as a United States district judge of the United States District Court for the District of Nebraska.

 Early life and career

 Born in Gosper County, Nebraska, and raised in Stockville, Van Pelt was early exposed to lawyers and judges through the boarding house his mother operated in the county seat of Frontier County.
 Only having ten grades in Stockville, Van Pelt proceeded to the Franklin Academy in Franklin, Nebraska, a school affiliated with the Congregational Church.

 He spent two years away from his own formal education after Franklin Academy.
 During this time he became a school teacher at a one-room schoolhouse just north of Stockville, Deputy County Treasurer of Frontier County, and, at the suggestion of the county treasurer, began to write hail insurance to fund his post-secondary education.

 His time at the Franklin Academy afforded him an academic scholarship to another Congregational Church-affiliated school, Doane College in Crete, Nebraska, where he received an Artium Baccalaureus degree in 1920.
 In addition to writing hail insurance to fund his studies, he began selling books for James Wick (who would later go on to found Wick Communications).
 He continued to the University of Nebraska College of Law where he was awarded Bachelor of Laws in 1922.
 He would later serve as an instructor at the University of Nebraska College of Law from 1946 to 1957.

 While still a student, purchasing forms for a mortgage course, he encountered a former Southwest Nebraska district judge whom he recognized from his boyhood in Stockville, Judge E.B.
 Perry, and was offered an internship at Stewart, Perry, Stewart in Lincoln.